danilop/serverless-positive-chat/README.md

 # serverless-positive-chat

-An inclusive chat that avoids negative messages and translates the content in the language that you choose.
+An inclusive chat that avoids negative messages and translates the content in the language that you choose, tracking the main topics of a chat room.

 ![serverless-positive-chat demo](https://danilop.s3.amazonaws.com/Images/positive-chat-demo.png)